 We near the end of the evaluation and it is customary at this time to discuss a proposed treatment recommendation as well as other potential treatment options from which she can compare and contrast the proposed recommendation.
 Other than my experience of having performed this kind of evaluation countless times before, I have no indication that the ensuing discussion will be anything but collaborative.
 For indeed, because of her repetitive expressions of distress about both her job loss and the necessity of having to take of opioids, I might have every reason to believe that she’ll welcome my recommendation to transfer her care to our clinic, as we specialize in the things that she finds most distressing: her persistent intolerable pain, her resultant disability from work, and the fact that at this time she needs opioid pain medications to manage her pain.
 What we can offer her, in other words, is the opportunity to have a team of supportive, non-judgmental experts help her to gradually acquire the abilities to self-manage pain without opioids and return to work in some meaningful capacity – both of which are things that no other pain clinic that she’s previously seen has offered her.
 So, given her repetitive assertions that she’s tried everything and so must remain on opioids, I can offer her hope that we have a therapy that she hasn’t yet tried, which allows her the opportunity to learn how to manage pain without opioids.

 Given my past experiences, however, I approach the recommendation in a gentle manner.
-I feedback to her my understanding of the dilemmas she has faced and empathize again with how anyone would find such problems difficult.
+I review with her my understanding of the dilemmas she has faced and empathize again with how anyone would find such problems difficult.
 I want her to know that I understand – that I get it.
 I then talk about her treatment history – the different types of surgical, interventional and opioid management that she has had.
 I want to demonstrate that I’ve been listening and know the many different procedures and therapies she has had.
 I review that none of them were unreasonable, and in fact that they all have had their time and place.
 I then change the focus of the conversation to the fact that there has always been another type of pain clinic, called chronic pain rehabilitation, which pursues care differently, just as a surgeon is different from an interventional pain physician, we are yet again different from either, though we treat the same conditions.
 I review that in our healthcare system often times patients tend to get referred to our type of pain clinic after the other types of treatment have been tried and failed, which seems the case for her.

 I review with her that, while we don’t typically cure people of their pain, we have an interdisciplinary team of providers who essentially serve as her coaches and we slowly and gradually teach folks just like her how to self-manage pain so successfully that they no longer require opioid medications to manage their chronic pain.
 I stress that it takes time and effort, but with the right kind of coaching, it’s possible to learn to self-manage pain without opioids.
 We also help people find some type of meaningful, structured activity to pursue, such as work, school or volunteering, which helps folks just like her get back on a track in life that they feel good about again.
 I review that she may or may not be able to return to her previous position, but through a combination of creatively coming up with options we might be able to identify some type of meaningful work that she could strive to obtain.

-From my chair in the consulting room, this message can be heard as a beacon of hope – that she does not have to settle for the life she has; in other words, with hard work, coaching, and learning, she can get better.
+From my chair in the consulting room, this message can be heard as a beacon of hope – that she does not have to settle for the life she currently has; with hard work, coaching, and learning, she can get better.
 She will, of course, continue to have pain, but she will likely have less pain, be off her opioids and engaged in some type of regular, meaningful activity that allows her to feel proud of herself again.
 It’s a hopeful message that details a way to get better while grounded in the realism that she truly has a chronic – lifelong—pain condition.

 As I near the end of this feedback and recommendation, I can tell, however, that from her chair, my message is not a beacon of hope at all.
 It began when her legs started to fidget.
 Then, tears began to well up in her eyes.
 By the time I finished, she had become intensely vulnerable and subsequently very angry.